-The SCDOT has teamed with the Asphalt Rubber Technology Service (ARTS) at Clemson University to place a test section with two pavement layers using mixes made with rubber-modified asphalt.
-Additional test sections are being planned.
-The primary purpose of ARTS is to promote the use of scrap tire rubber in civil engineering applications by providing grants that will pay the difference in price for utilizing recycled rubber or rubber-modified materials instead of conventional materials.
+As described last year in Volume 14 of this report, the SCDOT has teamed with the Asphalt Rubber Technology Service (ARTS) at Clemson University to place test sections using mixes made with rubber-modified asphalt.
+The primary purpose of ARTS is to promote the use of scrap tire rubber in civil engineering applications by providing ond was the standard ARTS rubbermodified asphalt pavement surface course, which was placed on a four-mile section of the same road.
+A total of 6,174 tons of Surface Course, utilizing 70,400 pounds of crumb rubber (equivalent of 7,040 scrap tires), were placed.

-A Stress Absorbing Membrane Interlayer (SAMI) using a Performance Grade (PG) 64-22 binder with 20 percent ground tire rubber, by weight of the binder, was placed on two miles of SC Route 261 in Williamsburg County.
-A total of 30,507 square yards of SAMI, utilizing 36,600 pounds of crumb rubber (equivalent of 3,660 scrap tires), were placed.